govuk-one-login/mobile-ios-one-login-app/AppIntegrity/README.md

 ### Why do we need it for mobile?

-We have implemented app integrity checks when the `/token` endpoint is called to ensure that the client is:
+We have implemented app integrity checks to ensure that the mobile app is:

-1. genuine: the client is not being impersonated
+1. Genuine: the client is not being impersonated
-2. unmodified: the code we have deployed has not been changed by the device
+2. Unmodified: The code we have deployed has not been changed by the device

 This therefore adds a layer of security to our authorization flow.